JB Eat: Ah Ma TeoChew Kuih (阿嬷潮州糕) @ Jalan Tan Hiok Nee

 That's two wonderful coffees to try at Ah Ma Teochew Kuih.

-Apart from dining-in, most of the traditional kuihs, yam cakes and rice dumplings can be purchased from a stationary bicycle-assisted food cart outside the cafe as takeaways.
+Apart from dining-in, most of the traditional kuihs, yam cakes and rice dumplings can be purchased from a stationary bicycle-assisted cart outside the cafe as takeaways.

 Ah Ma TeoChew Kuih (阿嬷潮州糕)